vlang/vlang-blog/content/blog/setting-up-github-actions-for-v.md

 Software Development is a very involved process, with a lot of moving parts.
 This is especially true when you have several developers working in one or more teams.
-The ultimate objective of these endeavours is to understand the client requirements, make sure everybody is on the same page, and eventually, deliver the final product.
+The ultimate objective of these endeavours is to understand the client's requirements, make sure everybody is on the same page, and eventually, deliver the final product.

-**Continuous Integration** for the most part is about the second item in the
+**Continuous Integration** for the most part is about the second item on the
 list: _making sure everyone is on the same page_.
 Individuality is important for problem solving: it offers new angles and allows people to shine where they are able.
 But it can be a problem in cases such as formatting